-- All grade-level areas within and surrounding the subject site will be acceptable for the intended pedestrian uses throughout the year.
-Specifically, wind conditions over surrounding sidewalks, building access points, bus stops, and driveways are considered acceptable for the intended pedestrian uses throughout the year. - 2) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level or within the common amenity terraces were found to experience conditions that could be considered uncomfortable or dangerous. - Regarding primary and secondary building access points, wind conditions predicted in this study are only applicable to pedestrian comfort and safety.
+- 1) All grade-level areas within and surrounding the subject site will be acceptable for the intended pedestrian uses throughout the year.
+Specifically, wind conditions over surrounding sidewalks, building access points, parking lots, and the privately-owned publicly accessible space (POPS) are considered acceptable for the intended pedestrian uses throughout the year. - 2) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level were found to experience conditions that could be considered uncomfortable or dangerous. - 3) Regarding primary and secondary building access points, wind conditions predicted in this study are only applicable to pedestrian comfort and safety.
 As such, the results should not be construed to indicate wind loading on doors and associate hardware.